ckirkendall/ziad/README.md

-# ziad
+# Ziad

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Ziad is a part of speech tagger and grammar checker written from the ground up in Clojure and ClojureScript.
+I was written as a teaching tool to help explain the basic concepts of statistical learning.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Creighton Kirkendall

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.